corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config/tls-certification.md

 2. Password is used for opening the key store: `-rtls.keystore.password=<password>`

 {{< note >}}
-It is best practice to pass the password through an environment variable.
+R3 recommend passing the password through an environment variable.
 {{< /note >}}